brianhigh/OpsReportCardBook/README.md

 [XML utilities](http://xmlsoft.org/sources/win32/) (iconv, zlib, libxml2, and
 libxmlsec), and [MiKTeX](https://miktex.org/download).
 From MiKTeK's package manager, you will need to install "titling" and "lastpage".
-And you will need to modify your PATH with something like this:
+And you will need to modify your PATH environment variable with the equivalent of this:

 ```
 set PATH=%PATH%;C:\Program Files\Git\bin;C:\Program Files (x86)\Pandoc;C:\XML\bin